| |

 was responsible for sending twenty-one young Tibetans, including

-Lochen Rinchen Sangpo and Lochung Legpe Yeshi, to Kashmir with
+Lochen Rinchen Sangpo and Lochung Legpe Yeshi, to Kashmir with a

-(including medicine, astronomy, painting and writing).
-Lochen
+medicine, astronomy, painting and writing).
+Lochen Rinchen Sangpo

-tradition of transmitting empowerment and practicing in solitary
+empowerment and practicing in solitary retreats.
+In addition, he

-retreats.
-In addition, he translated the eight chapters of the
+translated the eight chapters of the science of the medicine and

-science of the medicine and its commentary "Tsed Don Daser"
+its commentary "Tsed Don Daser" into Tibetan and introduced

-into Tibetan and introduced the teaching tradition.
+the teaching tradition.

 Later, two great Indian masters